-4.4.
-AUTHORIZED CAPITAL
+4.4 AUTHORIZED CAPITAL

-By virtue of the resolution of the extraordinary general shareholders' meeting held on February 18, 2011, the Board of Directors has been expressly authorized to increase the share capital in one or more transactions with an amount of up to EUR 10,517,661.90 (the "Authorized Capital"), subject to certain limitations and conditions described below.
-The Board of Directors can exercise this power for a period starting on the date of the publication of the relevant resolution of the extraordinary general shareholders' meeting in the Annexes to the Belgian Official Gazette and ending on the date of the annual general shareholders' meeting to be held in 2012 which shall resolve on the annual accounts relating to the accounting year ending on December 31, 2011.
+By virtue of the resolution of the extraordinary general shareholders' meeting held on June 15, 2012, the Board of

+Directors has been expressly authorized to increase the share capital in one or more transactions with an amount of up to EUR 14,854,527.86 (the "Authorized Capital"), subject to certain limitations and conditions described below.
+The Board of Directors can exercise this power for a period starting on the date of the publication of the relevant resolution of the extraordinary general shareholders' meeting in the Annexes to the Belgian Official Gazette and ending on the date of the annual general shareholders' meeting to be held in 2015 which shall resolve on the annual accounts relating to the accounting year ending on December 31, 2014.
 This authorization may be renewed in accordance with the relevant legal provisions.

-The capital increases to which can be decided according to this authorization, can take place in accordance with the modalities that are to be decided by the Board of Directors, including by means of contribution in cash or in kind, within the limits as permitted by the Belgian Company Code, through conversion of reserves and issuance premiums, with or without issuance of new shares, with or without voting rights, through issuance of convertible bonds, subordinated or not, through issuance of warrants or bonds to which warrants or other tangible values are attached, and/or through issuance of other securities, such as shares in the framework of a stock option plan.
+The capital increases to which can be decided according to this authorization, can take place in accordance with the modalities as are to be decided by the board of directors, such as:

+- by means of contribution in cash or in kind, within the limits as permitted by the Belgian Company Code, - through conversion of reserves and issuance premiums, - with or without issuance of new shares, with or without voting rights, - through issuance of convertible bonds, subordinated or not, - through issuance of warrants or bonds to which warrants or other tangible values are attached, and/or - through issuance of other securities, such as shares in the framework of a stock option plan.

-In the framework of the use of its powers within the framework of the Authorized Capital, the Board of Directors can limit or cancel the preferential subscription right of the shareholders in the interest of the Company, subject to the limitations and in accordance with the conditions provided for by the Belgian Company Code.
-This limitation or cancellation can also occur to the benefit of the employees of the Company and its subsidiaries, and, to the extent permitted by law, to the benefit of one or more specific persons that are not employees of the Company or its subsidiaries.
+In the framework of the use of its powers within the framework of the authorized capital, the board of directors can limit or cancel the preferential subscription right of the shareholders in the interest of the company, subject to the limitations and in accordance with the conditions provided for by the Belgian Company Code.

+This limitation or cancellation can also occur to the benefit of the employees of the company and its subsidiaries, and, to the extent permitted by law, to the benefit of one or more specific persons that are not employees of the company or its subsidiaries.